 Throughout the rest of my time in Europe, my photography continued to improve and improve, and I really began to view it as an art, an escape and a passion.
 I returned to the US in 2006.
 I currently live in Columbus, OH, and while I don’t get to travel like I did in Europe, there are opportunities for great photography wherever you happen to be.

 On the gear side, I shot with Canon DSLRs for approximately 7 years.
 However, I started to feel really bogged down by the weight and bulk of my full-frame SLR kit and began the switch to a smaller system in 2010.
 I now shoot entirely mirrorless.
-I own and regularly shoot with a Sony A7 III and A7 II, and the Fuji X system, though I also own an Olympus OM-D and a Sony a6000 and a few lenses for each, and both of those get plenty of use in the right situations.
+I own and regularly shoot with a Sony A7 III and A7 II, and the Fuji X-T20.
+I have an Olympus OM-D E-M10 II, though I shoot with the A7 II and X-T1 more than the others.
 All have their strengths and weaknesses, but the key point is that I enjoy photography more than I did when I was carrying the bigger SLRs, and I’m getting better shots without having to lug an extremely heavy bag around.
 Now, instead of worrying about my back, I can simply focus on the image.